Holger Münch

-Holger Münch (born 17 August 1961) is a German police officer and since 2014 president of the Federal Criminal Police Office.
+Holger Münch (born 17 August 1961) is a German police officer and since 2014 has been chief of the Federal Criminal Police Office.

 Life and career

 Münch was born 1961 in Bremen and started in 1978 as a police officer in the force of his home town.

 From 2009 to 2011 he was chief of police in Bremen.

-Since December 2014 Münch has been serving as president of the 'Bundeskriminalamt' (Federal Criminal Police Office), a German federal law enforcement board, which is roughly comparable to the FBI.
+Since December 2014 Münch has been serving as chief of the Bundeskriminalamt (Federal Criminal Police Office), a German federal law enforcement board which is roughly comparable to the FBI.

 During Münch's time in office, the BKA notably conducted a coordinated 2017 campaign across 14 states, raiding the homes of 36 people accused of hateful postings over social media, including threats, coercion and incitement to racism.